ChrisBraybrooke/S3-Frontend-Upload/README.md

 ## Installation

-Replace `package-name` below with the name of the new package, for example `sns-messages`
+Replace `package-name` below with the name of the new package, for example `sns-messages`.

 ```
 git clone git@github.com:ChrisBraybrooke/Laravel-Package-Template.git package-name